-3.D.4 For Emission Points AA-050 and AA-052, the permittee shall comply at all times with the applicable emission and operating limitations of Subpart ZZZZ and operate and maintain the engines, including associated air pollution control and monitoring equipment, in a manner consistent with safety and good air pollution control practices for minimizing emissions.
+3.D.4 For Emission Point AA-052, the permittee shall comply at all times with the applicable emission and operating limitations of Subpart ZZZZ and operate and maintain the engines, including associated air pollution control and monitoring equipment, in a manner consistent with safety and good air pollution control practices for minimizing emissions.
 The general duty to minimize emissions does not require the permittee to make any further efforts to reduce emissions if levels required by Subpart ZZZZ have been achieved.
-Determination of whether such operation and maintenance procedures are being used will be based on information available to the MDEQ which may include, but is not limited to, monitoring results, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of the source.
+Determination of whether such operation and maintenance procedures are being used will be based on information available to the MDEQ which may include, but is not limited to, monitoring results, review of operation and maintenance procedures.